 *The below FAQ is intended to address common questions and misconceptions regarding the pending zoning application for The Manor House Inn.
-Readers are encouraged to review the zoning application itself for additional information.
+Readers are encouraged to review the zoning application itself for additional information and to consult with ZEO Stacey Sefcik for accurate information.
 Hard copies are available at Town Hall.
 Updates are posted on the Town News Website.
 For links to additional documents posted by Town Hall, Click Here and select from the options in the right-hand column.*

 Property History and Operations